 Here are some things you can do to help your loved one:

-Once your loved one learns what their bail is, contact Buena Park Bail Bond Store to get a bail bond.
+Once your loved one learns what their bail is, contact Buena Park Bail Bonds to get a bail bond.
 They will set you and your loved one up on a payment plan for the 10% premium, making it faster and more affordable for your loved one to be released on bail, as opposed to 100% cash bail.
-Buena Park Bail Bond Store will be available to assist you throughout the entire bail process.
+Buena Park Bail Bonds will be available to assist you throughout the entire bail process.

 Your loved one should be represented in court by a good lawyer.
 You can help them get in touch with a lawyer, and make sure it is someone who specializes in, or is at least familiar with, the crime for which your loved one is being accused of.
 For example, if your loved one was arrested for domestic violence, you should find a lawyer who typically fights similar cases, not a medical malpractice lawyer.
 Get the best lawyer you can.

 Your loved one will need to situate back into their daily routine as much as possible, but it will be interrupted now and then because of court and other legal obligations they may have, such as attending counseling.
 If you can manage it with your own schedule, help out around the house when they need you, like picking their kids up from school and babysitting for the evening while they attend their counseling session.